 What to Consider when Packing for a Cruise

 On the ocean or sea, there is always a breeze.
 This fact translates into the need of a wind jacket.
-The splashes from waves ask for one that is permeable for moisture from the inside, but doesn’t let the water in from the outside.
+The splashes from waves ask for one that is permeable for moisture from the inside, but not from the outside.
+Also what to pack depends on the region of the cruise.
+The best fabrics for a fjord cruise differ from those for a caribic cruise.

 Pack Clothes for Exercise/Dancing

-When you take dance lessons, you need casual dance attire.
+When you plan to take dance lessons, go for casual dance attire.
 To test the new moves in the evening on the dance floor, pack upscale social dance attire.
 If there is a final dance or even ball, you need a party or cocktail dress.

 Plan for Attire for Events on Board

-What – besides dancing – will you do on board?
+What will you do on board?
 When you like to exercise, visit the spa, swim in the pool, tan or read at the pool.
-Pack what you need for whatever activities you intend to do to spend some of your cruise time.
-Thus, ask yourself whether you need gym wear, a robe and flip-flops for a spa visit, swimwear coverup for your poolside entrance, you get the idea.
-More outfit ideas for going out dancing.
+Pack what you need for whatever activities you intend to spend some of your cruise time.
+Therefore, ask yourself whether you need gym wear, a robe and flip-flops for a spa visit, swimwear coverup for your poolside entrance, you get the idea.

 What Is the Itinerary and Medium Range Weather Forecast?

 Google what kind of attire the cruise-line company recommends for your destination.
-Check the medium range forecast, and pack accordingly.
-On an Alaska cruise to Glacier Bay, or other glacier-viewing destinations like Tracy Arm, you need cold weather gear (sturdy shoes, jeans, sweater, waterproof windbreaker, hat, sunglasses as glaciers may glare) for glacier and wildlife viewing on board.
+Check the medium range forecast, and pack with the weather in mind.
+On an Alaska cruise for glacier-viewing destinations like Tracy Arm, you need cold weather gear (sturdy shoes, jeans, sweater, waterproof windbreaker, hat, sunglasses as glaciers may glare) for glacier and wildlife viewing from board.
 Southeast Alaska is often humid, windy and rainy even in summer.
-More on what to wear in the Pacific Northwest.
+Therefore, what to wear in the Pacific Northwest at that time of the year would fit the bill.

 Don’t Forget What You Need for Your Health and Well Being